-The Millennium Cohort Study (MCS) is the youngest of the current UK national longitudinal studies and involves 19,243 families with babies born around the millennium (Sep 2000-Jan 2002) in England, Wales, Scotland and Northern Ireland.
-The study was set up to be multidisciplinary, focusing on a range of experiences and outcomes of children and their families, including physical and mental health, whilst collecting rich social, economic and demographic data on participants to understand how these shape outcomes.
+The Millennium Cohort Study (MCS) is the youngest of the current UK national longitudinal studies and involves just over 19,000 families with babies born around the millennium (Sep 2000- Jan 2002) in England, Wales, Scotland, and Northern Ireland [105].
+The study was set up to be multidisciplinary, focusing on a range of experiences and outcomes of children and their families, including physical and mental health, whilst collecting rich social, economic, and demographic data on participants to understand how these shape outcomes.
 The first sweep was carried out when study children were around 9 months old and they have since been followed up at age 3, 5, 7, 11, 14y and recently at age 17y.
 In childhood, main carers (mainly mothers) have provided information through interviews, and if present their partners have also taken part.
 Teachers have provided data in some sweeps.
 Physical measurements and assessments of children's skills and abilities have been carried out, and from age 11y study children have completed their own questionnaires.
-Fieldwork for the age 17y sweep was completed in 2019 with data originally scheduled for release in the spring of 2020 [105], since delayed until Autumn of that year.
+Fieldwork for the age 17y sweep was completed in 2019 with data released in the autumn of 2020.